 In the Quantity field, enter the number of items to be purchased.

-For items of type Service, the quantity is a time unit, such as hours, as indicated in the Unit of Measure Code field on the line.
+For items of type Service and for lines of type Resource, the quantity is a time unit, such as hours, as indicated in the Unit of Measure Code field on the line.

 The Line Amount field is updated to show the value in the Direct Unit Cost field multiplied by the value in the Quantity field.

 The price and line amount are shown with or without sales tax depending on what you selected in the Prices Including Tax field on the vendor card.

 The totals fields under the lines are automatically updated as you create or modify lines to display the amounts that will be posted to the ledgers.

 In rare cases, the posted amounts may deviate from what is displayed in the totals fields.
 This is typically due to rounding calculations in relation to VAT or sales tax.